-D1.
-Evaluate the environmental and societal issues that affect Naval Architecture and Marine Engineering and the issues associated with sustainable engineering solutions.

-- D2.
-Identify and analyse professional and ethical responsibilities of Naval Architects and Marine Engineers and make reasoned ethical choices based on professional codes of conduct. - D3.
+- D1.
+Evaluate the environmental and societal issues that affect Naval Architecture and Marine Engineering and the issues associated with sustainable engineering solutions - D2.
+Identify and analyse professional and ethical responsibilities of Naval Architects and Marine Engineers and make reasoned ethical choices based on professional codes of conduct - D3.
 Use risk management processes to identify, evaluate and mitigate risks associated with an engineering project. - D4.
 Analyse security risks and take a holistic and proportionate approach to mitigation of the risk. - D5.
-Recognise the benefits, importance and responsibilities of engineers in supporting equality, diversity and inclusivity and adopt an inclusive approach to their own engineering practices. - D6.
+Recognise the benefits, importance and responsibilities of engineers in supporting equality, diversity and inclusivity and adopt an inclusive approach to their own engineering practices.

+- D6.
 Apply business and management techniques relevant to Naval Architecture and Marine Engineering including the commercial context, project and change management and legal frameworks including intellectual property rights. - D7.
-Work individually and as a member of a team or the team leader in addressing complex problems of Naval Architecture and Marine Engineering, and evaluating the effectiveness of own and team performance. - D8.
-Communicate effectively through different media on complex engineering subjects, with both technical and non-technical audiences, and evaluating the effectiveness of methods used. - D9.
+Work individually and as a member of a team or the team leader in addressing complex problems of Naval Architecture and Marine Engineering. - D8.
+Communicate effectively through different media on complex engineering subjects, with both technical and non-technical audiences. - D9.
 Plan, record and reflect on self-learning and development as the basis for lifelong learning and continuing professional development.

-For students on the Placement Year Programme:
+For students on the Placement Year programme:

 - D10.
 Reflect on and manage own learning and development within the workplace - D11.
-Use existing and new knowledge to enhance personal performance in a workplace environment, evaluate the impact and communicate this process - D12.
+Use existing and new knowledge to enhance personal performance in a workplace environment - D12.
 Use graduate skills in a professional manner in a workplace environment, evaluate the impact and communicate the personal development that has taken place.